-As provided in our Corporate Governance Principles, director compensation is reviewed periodically by the Governance Committee, which recommends approval to the Board.
-Our compensation to non-management directors is benchmarked against our peer companies in order to be able to attract and retain high quality Board members.
+As provided in our Corporate Governance Principles, Director compensation is reviewed periodically by the Governance Committee, which recommends approval to the Board.
+Our compensation to non-management Directors is benchmarked against our peer companies in order to be able to attract and retain high quality Board members.
 This compensation includes a cash retainer, RSUs and reimbursement for expenses for attending Board and committee meetings and related functions.
 Ralph A. LaRossa, who is compensated as our CEO does not receive any additional compensation for Board membership.
 His compensation as an employee is shown in this Proxy Statement in the executive compensation tables and in the Executive Compensation section.
-In accordance with PSEG's Certificate of Incorporation, the Company provides indemnity and reimbursement of expenses to the full extent permitted by law and provides directors' and officers' insurance.
+In accordance with PSEG's Certificate of Incorporation, the Company provides indemnity and reimbursement of expenses to the full extent permitted by law and provides Directors' and officers' insurance.

 The Independent Directors are compensated according to the schedule shown below.
 All amounts are paid in cash, except the equity grant, which is paid in common stock units equal to the amount shown.
-All payments to the Committee Chairs and Lead Director, as indicated, are per assignment and are in addition to the annual retainer and equity grant.
+All payments to the Committee Chairs and Lead Independent Director, as indicated, are per assignment and are in addition to the annual retainer and equity grant.
+Directors receive no additional compensation for serving on the PSE&G Board.

-Every two years, the O&CC independent compensation consultant, CAP, advises the Governance Committee on the competitiveness of our director compensation.
-Following a review of peer company market data conducted by CAP, the fee schedule was revised effective May 1, 2022.
-The fee schedule, among other things, was last reviewed by CAP in 2023 and no changes were made to the fee schedule at that time.
+Every two years, the O&CC engages its independent compensation consultant, CAP, to advise the Governance Committee on the competitiveness of Director compensation.
+Based on CAP's review of peer company market data, the fee schedule was updated effective May 1, 2022, CAP conducted its most recent review of the fee schedule in September 2023 and determined no changes were necessary, as the pay levels aligned with the philosophy of targeting the peer median and pay practices were deemed to be in line with market practices.

 Current Fee Schedule (\$)

 Annual Retainer 120,000

 Annual Equity Grant 180,000

-Lead Director 40,000
+Lead Independent Director 40,000

 Committee Chair: Audit; O&CC 30,000

 Committee Chair: Governance; Finance; Industrial Operations 25,000